Rorik Helps You with Your Financial Concerns

 My unique perspective is frequently overlapping and admittedly sometimes conflicting.
 Regardless, it helps me identify closely with two different generations that have unique perspectives on life and their finances.

-My most important life role is as Daddy to my school age son.
-As such, I teach religious education, participate in Scouts BSA events, volunteer at school, and take my boy to Taekwondo.
+My most important life role is as Dad to my middle school age son.
+As such, I teach religious education, participate in Scouts BSA events, volunteer at school, and drive my boy to Taekwondo.
+I understand about being exhausted from helping and caring for others.
 As a single custodial parent, I have to make it a priority to take care of myself.
-This includes recreational activities, exercise, healthy meals, sleep and spiritual work.
+This includes recreational activities, exercise, healthy meals, sleep, and spiritual work.
 My life can be busy so I am adept at breaking down things to the basics so to ensure the important things get done well.
 That, for me, means keeping things simple while putting first things first, one day at a time.
-This skill helps me, my boy and my clients.
+This skill helps me, my boy, and my clients.

 * The Alliance of Comprehensive Planners (ACP), a not-for-profit association of Certified Financial Planner and Personal Financial Specialist professionals.
 With over 170 members, it is a recognized leader within the financial planning world.
 ACP offers the training and communal support for advisors to establish and grow thriving, independent financial planning practices.
 As fee-only advisors, ACP planners abide by the highest fiduciary standards and act in their clients' best interests.